vboga25/VikramBoga-Portfolio/README.md

+## Work in Progress

+This portfolio is currently under development, and I am continuously working on adding more projects to showcase my skills and experience as a mechatronics engineer.
+New projects and updates will be added very soon, so please check back periodically for the latest additions.

+Thank you for your interest in my work, and I appreciate your patience as I expand and refine this portfolio!

 # Technical Experience - Vikram Boga

 Welcome to my professional portfolio.
 This repository serves as a comprehensive showcase of my technical projects as a mechatronics engineer.
 Each project repository includes extensive documentation, CAD models, simulation files, and other relevant materials.